harshilp24/RestvsSpread/draft.md

 console.log(add(...args));
 //returns - > 6
 ```
-Note : Assume the numbers array has more than four elements.
+Note : If the numbers array has more than four elements.
 The system will only utilise the first four items as ```add()``` arguments in this scenario and disregard the rest.

 #### Copying arrays
-To copy an array, we can you the spread operator in following ways :
+To copy an array, we can use the spread operator in following ways :
 ```js
 const  arr1 = [1, 2, 3];
 const  arr2 = [...arr1];

 console.log(arr2);
 ```